tonesto7/homebridge-smartthings/README.md

 * GitHub Current
  * Nothing Additional

+* 0.4.7
+ * [Plugin] resolved issue where the callback could be called twice.

 * 0.4.6
  * [Plugin] Added explicit conversions to numeric for all numbers.
 When a streamed update would occurs, the value comes back as a string sometimes.
 This normally isn't an issue because math is done on alot of numbers but people with Celsius temperatures and brightness changes have been notably affected.